Alternative versions of Spider-Man: Spider-Wolf (Earth-13989)

 Spider-Wolf is a werewolf version of Spider-Man who is killed by Karn.

 Spider Moon-Man (Earth-449)

 Spider Moon-Man is a version of Spider-Man from a universe where humans have successfully colonized the Moon.
-He is killed by Morlun.

 "Golden Sponge Cakes" Hostess Spider-Man (Earth-51914)

 The "Golden Sponge Cakes" Spider-Man is a parody of the version of Spider-Man that appeared in Hostess Cakes advertisements during the 1970s and 1980s.
-He uses Hostess’s Twinkies, Chocolate Cakes, Fruit Pies and Golden Sponge Cakes to defeat villains in his universe.
-He is killed by Morlun while going to a date with his Mary Jane.
+He uses Hostess's Twinkies, Chocolate Cakes, Fruit Pies and Golden Sponge Cakes to defeat villains in his universe.

 Old Man Spider (Earth-4)

 Old Man Spider is Ezekiel Sims.
 He took the Spider-Man mantle after his reality's Peter Parker was killed by Morlun.
 He died during the Spiders' clash with the Inheritors, but was able to warn the Spider-Man of Earth-616 to protect the "Other" and the "Bride".

 Cosmic Spider-Man (Earth-13)

 The Cosmic Spider-Man is a version of Spider-Man who retained the powers of the Enigma Force following its possession of him.
 The side effect is that his abilities will only work on his Earth.
 He is killed by Solus.